estellel-github/axel_coding/20240715/library_mgmt/readme.md

 * Implement getter and setter methods to access and modify private properties.
 * Learn how to organize code into modules and use export and import statements.
 This exercise will help you gain practical experience with TypeScript's features in a real-world context.

+ADDITION JULY 16: INHERITANCE

+# Part3: Inheritance

+You will extend the existing library management system to include different types of digital books.
+This will involve using inheritance to create specific book types, implementing multilevel inheritance, and overriding methods in child classes.

+New File Structure

+/LibraryManagement

+|-- /src

+|   |-- Book.ts

+|   |-- Library.ts

+|   |-- Types.ts

+|   |-- DigitalBook.ts

+|   |-- AudioBook.ts

+|-- tsconfig.json

+## Step 1: Extend the Types.ts File
+1. Add a new type for the format of digital books.
+   * Define a type DigitalBookFormat that can have values 'PDF', 'EPUB', 'MOBI', or 'AUDIO'.

+## Step 2: Create a New File DigitalBook.ts
+1. Define a new class DigitalBook that extends Book.
+   * Add properties format (type DigitalBookFormat) and fileSize (number, representing the file size in MB).
+   * Add appropriate getters and setters for format and fileSize.
+   * Override the getBookDetails() method to include the format and file size in the details.

+## Step 3: Create a New File AudioBook.ts
+1. Define a new class AudioBook that extends DigitalBook.
+   * Add properties duration (number, representing the duration in minutes) and narrator (string).
+   * Add appropriate getters and setters for duration and narrator.
+   * Override the getBookDetails() method to include the narrator and duration in the details.

+## Step 4: Update the Library.ts File

+1. Update the Library class to handle different types of books.
+   * Add methods to handle adding and removing books from the library.
+   * Ensure the methods addBook, removeBook, getBooks, and getBookDetails work with all book types.
+2. Add example usage to demonstrate adding and managing digital books and audiobooks.